-61. Strategic outcome 4 contributes to strategic objective 1 of the HRP (life-saving humanitarian assistance), priority programme pillar I of the UNSF for 2021-2024 (availability and access to basic and social services) and pillar E of Syria 2030 (social and cultural pillar).
+61. Strategic outcome 4 contributes to strategic objective 1 of the HRP (life-saving humanitarian assistance), priority programme pillar I of the UNSF for 2021-2024 (availability and access to basic and social services) and pillar D of Syria 2030 (human development).